8 Household Products that Can Affect Your Thyroid

 Flame retardants and polybrominated diphenyl ethers (PBDEs) can cause changes in the function of your thyroid.

 These types of products are found on the screens of television sets and computers, in addition to the foam that’s used to pad furniture and carpet.

 As if that weren’t enough, PBDE exposure is related to behavioral and developmental problems.

 PlasticAside from having a negative impact on your body in general, plastic can also be hazardous to the function of your thyroid.

 One of the biggest health-related concerns is a particular chemical that leaches from plastic bottles into food and water, known as antimony.

-Scientists at the University of Copenhagen (Denmark) found that the antimony levels found in fruit drinks and juices stored in plastic bottles were 2.5 times higher than what is considered a safe level for tap water.
+Scientists at the University of Copenhagen (Denmark) found that the antimony levels found in fruit drinks and juices stored in plastic bottles were high.
+They claimed that they were 2.5 times higher than what scientists consider to be a safe level for tap water.

 Please read: 5 Reasons You Shouldn’t Drink Bottled Water

 It’s also been found that some phthalates found in plastic bottles can affect thyroid function.